How to start a convenience store in Ontario

 Association of Municipalities of Ontario

-Businesses selling or renting videos directly to the public (including through vending machines) require a Film Exchange Retail Licence.
-If you are distributing videos to other retailers you will also need a Distributor's Licence.
+Businesses selling or renting videos directly to the public (including through vending machines) require a Retailer licence.
+If you are distributing videos to other retailers you will also need a Distributor licence.

 When your business uses recorded music, you are responsible for obtaining the right licence(s) for that use.
 The Copyright Board of Canada works with individual copyright collective societies who provide music licensing.
 Contact the following two organizations for more information.